Ray4898/Ray4898.github.io/essays/SE.md

 ---
 layout: essay
 type: essay
-title: may gain from the software engineering class
+title: My Gains from the Software Engineering Class
 # All dates must be YYYY-MM-DD format!
 date: 2020-05-14
 labels: